 \subsection{Related Works}

-The literature devoted to the modeling of multi-camera systems is substantial~ {\cite{mavrinac2013modeling,zou2007determining,Hussain2021multiview}}.
-In this sense, a thorough survey of the state-of-the-art VSN models is yielded in~\cite{mavrinac2013modeling}.
-In particular, in this work, the existing topological and geometric coverage models are investigated and compared in the context of their target applications, entailing the derivation of an hypothetical inclusively general sensing model.

-Supported by the progression in learning field, the identification of the VSNs topological features continues to represent a stimulating research topic (see, e.g.~\cite{SpagnoloAghajanBebis2021,WongCicekSoatto2021,liu2021multi}).
-It is worth to notice that the interest is still mainly directed on the study of the coverage overlap models and the corresponding graph-based representations.
-This is principally justified by the determination of the optimal camera placement in order to face the traditional VSN surveillance and monitoring operations~\cite{altahir2017modeling,kritter2019optimal,han2019camera}.
-On the other hand, however, the attention is recently focusing also toward the identification of more complex topological properties, deriving from the need of coping with highly dynamic events.
-For example, several camera network topology inference methods have been proposed for large-scale person re-identification~\cite{cheng2019data,cho2019joint}.
-These methods infer the VSN topology based on the simple occurrence correlation between the people’s entry and exit events.
-In these cases, transition graphs are outlined.
+The literature devoted to the modeling of multi-camera systems is substantial~ {\cite{mavrinac2013modeling,zou2007determining,Hussain2021multiview}}, and particularly in~\cite{mavrinac2013modeling}, the existing topological and geometric coverage models are investigated and compared considering the target applications.
+Quite recently, also supported by the progression in the learning field, the identification of the VSNs topological features continues to represent a stimulating research topic (see, e.g.~\cite{SpagnoloAghajanBebis2021,WongCicekSoatto2021,liu2021multi}).
+The interest is still mainly directed on the study of the coverage overlap models and the corresponding graph-based representations, which turns out to be a (complex but) static problem.
+The attention toward this issue is principally justified by the determination of the optimal camera placement in order to face the traditional VSN surveillance and monitoring operations~\cite{altahir2017modeling,kritter2019optimal,han2019camera}.
+On the other hand, however, the attention is also focused on the identification of topological properties deriving from highly dynamic scenarios, outlining the importance of transition graphs in such contexts.
+For example, camera network topology inference methods have been proposed for large-scale person re-identification~\cite{cheng2019data,cho2019joint}, which infer the VSN topology based on the occurrence correlation between the people's entry and exit events.